Tuesday, March 17, 2026

 Questions:

 AI analysis angle: Cross-segment comparison reveals which departments, locations, or tenure bands are struggling most with the transition.
-FormAI's AI engine automatically compares sentiment by segment and highlights statistically significant gaps.
+Automatic cross-segment sentiment comparison is on FormAI's analytics roadmap.

 Purpose: Track overall loyalty and advocacy as a leading engagement indicator.